TBMOPA-WP/wpds-shortcodes-w-user/README.md

 - `discourse_users` - displays a list of Discourse users

-- `discourse_link`   - creates a link to your Discourse forum
+- `discourse_link`   - TEST OF A CHANGE IN REPO creates a link to your Discourse forum

 ## Shortcode Attributes